“Ninety percent of science is zeros.”

 The result of this extraordinary act of engineering is that the Mississippi is now a “perched river.”
 Standing on what was once the floodplain, you must literally look up to see its waters.
 With all of the straightening, the Mississippi now tears through the southern states at current speeds too fast to allow river shrimp to complete their migration.
 In addition, all that velocity rips mud and silt down river far faster than it did pre-colonization.
 By the time the silt reaches the delta, instead of slowly dropping out and building out the alluvial plain, it shoots out into the Gulf of Mexico where it does nobody any good.

 In fact it does harm.
 The nitrogen-rich nutrients that would have normally settled out and fertilized the floodplain further north, instead fertilize the ocean, causing algal blooms.
 Bacteria consume that algae when it dies, sucking out oxygen as they do so.
-The result is a large Gulf of Mexico
+The result is a large Gulf of Mexico hypoxic or “dead” zone that now affects ocean life to a disturbing degree.

 By troubling the river shrimp of the Mississippi, we have also troubled ourselves.